adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 To extend it to other jurisdictions or policy domains, the analyst should incorporate:

 - a country-specific legal hierarchy module;
-- the relevant constitutional parameter of rights review or equivalent domestic framework;
+- the relevant domestic review or compatibility framework;
 - the institutional enforcement context;
 - the relevant international legal instruments;
 - corresponding key-articles files where available;
 - and any domain-specific case-law notes.

-The current repository documents the **Mexico disability-rights pilot**, but the protocol is designed for future extension to broader rights and governance domains.
+The current repository documents a **Mexico–Switzerland disability-rights pilot**, but the protocol is designed for future extension to broader rights and governance domains.

 ---